ggayliye/miniProjRepo_Embedded_SP2024/README.md

  <pre>Mini-Project Milestone 1 :  </pre>

-This week on Thursday, we met with Ashton in the office hours and discussed about our project's status.<br>
+This week on Thursday, we met with Ashton during office hours and discussed our project's status.<br>

-We talked about the implementation of the microcontroller, motor's pumping speed, and water level sensors.
+We talked about the implementation of the microcontroller, the motor's pumping speed, and water level sensors.
 As we mentioned in our project proposal, we're expecting the water level sensor to be the difficult part of the project.<br>

-We updated the TA what we have done and talked about our team meeting in the week.
-We determined the tasks we planned to do this week's experiment. <br>
+We updated the TA on what we have done and talked about our team meeting in the week.
+We determined the tasks we planned to do in this week's experiment. <br>

-Today on Friday, we met with the team to test our motor, microcontroller and measure the speed of the pump. <br>
+Today on Friday, we met with the team to test our motor, microcontroller, and measure the speed of the pump. <br>

 In our group meeting today, we measured the speed of the pump.
 We found the running current of the motor to be 170 mA.
 The other experiment results with the water pump are below: